ftlabs/suggestr/README.md

 ## Todo tasks

--   Add summary for how these suggestions were suggested (good AI practice)(which should also go in the non verbose response)
 -   Add which clusters the multiples come from
 -   More words in the error (which is also not an error)
 -   More words in the reason why no suggestions we returned
 -   Add strength criteria to the returned topic results
     -   [Multi] a topic that appears in all of the multi topic requests is a prime candidate
         -   all others are lesser suggestions